Spanish Armada in Ireland: Ulster

 Donegal: La Trinidad Valencera (1,000 tons, Levant squadron, 360 men, 42 guns) had taken on more water than could be pumped out.
 Yet as she approached the coast she managed to rescue 264 men from the Barca de Amburgo, another ship swamped in the heavy seas.
 Trinidad anchored in Glenagivney Bay, where she listed to such a degree that the order was given to abandon ship.
 Some locals were paid for the use of a small boat, and over the course of two days all 560 men were ferried to shore.
+La Trinidad Valencera sank in Kinnagoe Bay, Inishowen.

-During a seven-day march inland, the column of survivors met a force of cavalry under the command of Richard Hovenden and Henry Hovenden foster-brothers of Hugh O'Neill, 3rd Earl of Tyrone.
-Upon pledges of safe conduct for their delivery into the custody of Fitzwilliam — given in the presence of the Earl of Tyrconnell — the Spanish laid down their arms.
+During a seven-day march inland, the column of survivors met a force of cavalry under the command of Richard Hovenden and Henry Hovenden, foster-brothers of Hugh O'Neill, Earl of Tyrone.
+Ultimately Tyrone's forces committed the largest single massacre of Armada survivors in Inishowen.
+Upon pledges of safe conduct for their delivery into the custody of Fitzwilliam, the Spanish laid down their arms.
 The noblemen and officers were separated out, and 300 of the ordinary men were massacred.
 The surviving 150 fled through the bog, ending up either with Sorley Boy MacDonnell at Dunluce or at the house of Redmond O'Gallagher, the bishop of Derry, and were sent to Scotland.
 The 45 noblemen and officers were marched to Dublin, but only 30 survived to reach the capital, where they were dispatched to London for ransom.

+Tyrone's men captured thirty Spanish officers from the Spanish Armada's September 1588 shipwreck in Inishowen, and handed them over to Hugh MacManus O'Donnell so he could offer the government to exchange them for his son, Hugh Roe, who was then imprisoned in Dublin Castle.
+This was unsuccessful.